-Intruders - We pay extreme attention to making sure our school gates are locked at all times, and our staff keeps a watchful eye out for strangers around our property.
+Intruders - We pay extreme attention to making sure our school gates are always locked, and our staff keeps a watchful eye out for strangers around our property.

 Family Crisis - If there is a family crisis, please call the office immediately.
 We will do all we can to help with the situation, including keeping your child until you can pick up.